 Where local tap water is not safe only use bottled water to drink and brush your teeth, don't put ice in drinks, only eat fruit you can peel and avoid uncooked food, including salads.

 Insects and animals

-In some areas of the world mosquitos transmit diseases such malaria, dengue fever and yellow fever.
+In some areas of the world mosquitos transmit diseases such malaria, dengue fever, zika virus and yellow fever.
 Ticks can also transmit diseases such as Lyme disease.
 Do not go near or touch animals as they may transmit diseases such as rabies.